LCOGT/photonranch-userstatus/README.md

 ## API Endpoints

-Depending on your setup, the serverless project will deploy with a unique endpoint url.
-For photon ranch, we will use the base url `https://logs.photonranch.org/logs`.
+Depending on your setup, the Serverless project will deploy with a unique endpoint url.
+For Photon Ranch, we will use the base url `https://logs.photonranch.org/logs`.
 An additional dev endpoint is located at `https://logs.photonranch.org/dev`.

 - POST `/newlog`